Economic and Social History

 - Henry French: A landscape transformed: the reclamation of Exmoor Forest (Leverhulme Trust, 2020-22)

-Staff in the History department’s Economic and Social History research cluster will organise a themed blog and discussion group each year in which we will discuss documents and case studies.
+Staff in the History department’s Economic and Social History research cluster organise a themed blog and discussion group (History of Economy Research Blog or HERB) each year in which we discuss documents and case studies.